They've suffered through years of LRT construction with little to no reprieve | CBC News

 Residents say city staff came by with ear plugs — which they say were bulky and ineffective — but feel their complaints and claims have been largely dismissed.

-The Stage 2 LRT eastern extension construction along the middle of Highway 174 toward Trim Road began in 2019, and is slated to be substantially completed in 2024, and in full operation by 2025, according to the city's update presentation earlier this month.
+The Stage 2 LRT eastern extension construction along the middle of Highway 174 toward Trim Road began in 2019.
+It's slated to be substantially completed in 2024 and in full operation by 2025, according to the city's updated presentation earlier this month.

 The city says all construction-related damage claims are referred to its contractors.